 I’ve been charged an excessive payment surcharge, what can I do?

-Although legal, payment surcharges must reflect be proportionate.
+Although legal, payment surcharges must be proportionate.
 Read on to find out what you should do if you think you’ve been charged an excessive payment surcharge.

 From 13 January 2018 retailers and traders are no longer allowed to charge you a surcharge for using your credit or debit card when making a purchase.